humangeo/leaflet-dvf/README.md

 Option | Type | Default | Description
 --- | --- | --- | ---

+> NOTE:  You can use the displayOptions option to size ChartMarker instances dynamically by some property of each record.
+See the DataLayer options above for more information about displayOptions.

 ### L.ChoroplethDataLayer

 > Display data values using dynamically styled points, lines, and polygons (inherits from L.DataLayer)